Choosing a Deviate Tracking Subscription Tier

 The biggest difference between our three subscription tiers is the number of requests they come with.
 Requests (also known as API calls, API requests, or activations) are events that are sent to our server and then to Facebook.
 You will use up a request each time a tag fires on your website.
 It doesn’t matter what event caused the tag to fire, or how much data you send with the request.
 All requests are treated equally.

-The Professional tier (500k requests/month) is intended for medium-scale websites that receive a lot of traffic.
+The Standard tier (500k requests/month) is intended for medium-scale websites that receive a lot of traffic.
 Some examples from our Professional clients (names omitted for privacy) include:

 - a high-end plumbing contractor